-- 1. Follow the driver's directions at all times; - 2.
-Enter and leave the vehicle in an orderly manner; - 3.
-Keep feet, books, instrument cases, and other objects out of the aisle; - 4.
-Not deface the vehicle or its equipment; - 5.
-Not put head, hands, arms, legs, or an object out of any window; and - 6.
-Wait for the driver's signal in order to leave or cross in front of the vehicle.
+- Follow the driver's directions at all times: - Enter and leave the vehicle in an orderly manner; - Keep feet, backpacks, instrument cases, and other objects out of the aisle and rear exit door; - Not eat or drink while on the bus; - Not deface the vehicle or its equipment;

+- Not put head, hands, arms, legs, or an object out of any window; and - Wait for the driver's signal in order to leave or cross in front of the vehicle.

 Only designated students are allowed to ride in the vehicle.
-Students may neither ride the vehicle to a different location nor have friends ride the vehicle to participate in after-school activities.
+Students may not ride the vehicle to a different location nor have friends ride the vehicle to participate in after-school activities.